shao400/CSE3902Team1/Sprint0/README_Sprint4.txt

 4. Sounds added
 5. Warnings fixes, redundant code deleted and adjusted.

-Bombs, keys and gems are set to a larger number for testing purpose.
+Keys and gems are set to a large number for testing purpose.

 Program Control:
 -----------------------------------